giladghgh/NUFORC-vitrine/README.md

 * `Latitude` and `Longitude` are missing for non-U.S. locations, and even incorrect for some;
 * `Country` data is unusable in its entirety for a few reasons.
 First and foremost, it was very clearly treated as a free-text field at the point of entry — most inconsistencies and errors have this to blame.
 Second, all Canadian locations are labelled as American — that's ~96% of the dataset obsolete since we can't discern the two.
 Finally, the dataset uses outdated choronyms (e.g. _West Germany_, _Burma_, _Swaziland_, etc.), owing to the database's age.

 I found [Kiru](https://github.com/kiru)'s [take on the matter](https://github.com/kiru/ada_project) too involved.
-I achieved a near-identical result to Kiru with a more modest approach — that is; without parallelisation, by indexing the database by date rather than shape (unsure why this choice was made), using a quarter of the dependencies, and in about a fifth the number of lines.
+I achieved a near-identical result to Kiru with a more modest approach — that is without parallelisation, by indexing the database by date rather than shape (unsure why this choice was made), using a quarter of the dependencies, and in about a fifth the number of lines.

 ### Data cleansing